frozzare/CookieStore/Readme.md

 // Output the result.
 Response.Write(user.Name + " has id " + user.Id);

-// Eleonor has id 1
+// Output: Eleonor has id 1
 ```